Persona 5: Plot

-The group forms the Phantom Thieves of Hearts, stealing corruption from the hearts of adults to reform the city, slowly learning of a broader conspiracy to influence the hearts of Tokyo.
-They are joined along the way by Yusuke Kitagawa, whom they help to reform his corrupt teacher Ichiryusai Madarame; Sae's sister Makoto Nijima, the school's student council president who is initially assigned to spy on them but joins after being blackmailed by criminal boss Junya Kaneshiro; Sojiro's adopted daughter Futaba Sakura, who sunk into a depressed state after the conspiracy murdered her mother and redirected the blame to her using a forged suicide note; and Haru Okumura, who rebels against her billionaire father, Kunikazu Okumura's, attempts to control her life and his mistreatment of his employees.
-As the number of the Phantom Thieves' members and successes grows, they attract the public's attention and the police, including Sae and Goro Akechi.
-The Phantom Thieves' popularity plummets after they are framed for causing Haru's father to go into a fatal mental shutdown by a black-masked assassin, who was mentioned by other targets.
-Pursuing the conspiracy, the group is joined by Akechi, who convinces them to change Sae's heart.
+The protagonist assumes the codename Joker, and after changing Kamoshida's heart, he along with Morgana, Ryuji, and Ann form the Phantom Thieves of Hearts, to steal corruption from the hearts of adults to reform the city, and slowly learns of a broader conspiracy to influence the hearts of Tokyo.
+They are joined along the way by Yusuke Kitagawa, an art student whom they help to reform his corrupt teacher, Ichiryusai Madarame; Sae's sister Makoto, the president of the school's student council who is assigned to spy on them but joins after being blackmailed by a mob boss, Junya Kaneshiro, who they also reform; Sojiro's adopted daughter Futaba Sakura, an expert hacker who became a depressed hikikomori after the conspiracy murdered her mother and framed her using a forged suicide note; and Haru Okumura, a corporate heiress who rebels against her rich father, Kunikazu Okumura, and his attempts to control her life and mistreatment of his employees.
+Over time, the Phantom Thieves attract the attention of the public and the police, including Sae and celebrity junior detective Goro Akechi.

-After infiltrating Sae's Palace, Joker is captured by the police, and Sae is allowed to interrogate him even though she was removed from the case.
-Despite being semi-delirious from a truth serum overdose, Joker recalls most of the events up to this point and is ultimately able to convince Sae of the truth.
-Akechi is revealed to be the assassin and attempts to kill Joker, but the Phantom Thieves, who had discovered his betrayal prior to the heist, use the Metaverse to fake Joker's death.
-Aided by Sae and Sojiro, the Phantom Thieves go undercover and deduce the conspiracy's leader to be politician Masayoshi Shido, who has been using Akechi's ability to infiltrate the Metaverse to remove obstacles from his path toward becoming Prime Minister and imposing his reforms on Japan, as well as being the one who framed and pressed charges against Joker.
-When the Phantom Thieves infiltrate Shido's Palace, they face Akechi, who reveals himself as Shido's illegitimate son and plans to get revenge on Shido for abandoning him and his late mother.
-Once defeated, Akechi sacrifices himself to protect the Phantom Thieves from a group of enemies, allowing them to ultimately defeat Shido.
-Despite Shido's arrest and confession, the public's opinion of him remains primarily unchanged, and Shido may be released through the manipulation of his allies.
-The Phantom Thieves make a final heist to infiltrate the depths of Mementos, the Palace of everyone's hearts, to steal the Treasure at its core.
+However, the Phantom Thieves' popularity plummets after a masked assassin frames them for the death of Haru's father.
+While pursuing the conspiracy, Akechi joins the group and convinces them to change Sae's heart in order to prove their innocence.
+After infiltrating Sae's Palace, Joker is captured by the police, and Sae interrogates him despite being removed from the case, at which point the story comes full-circle.
+Joker convinces Sae of the truth.
+Akechi is revealed to be the assassin and attempts to kill Joker, but the Phantom Thieves use the Metaverse to fake Joker's death.
+Aided by Sae and Sojiro, the Phantom Thieves go undercover and learn the conspiracy's leader is politician Masayoshi Shido, who was the one who framed and pressed charges against Joker, resulting in his probation.
+He has been using Akechi's Metaverse ability to remove obstacles in his path toward becoming prime minister and imposing his twisted reforms on Japan.
+When the Phantom Thieves infiltrate Shido's Palace, they face Akechi, who reveals himself as Shido's illegitimate son and that his collusion with him was part of a plan to get revenge on Shido for abandoning him and his late mother.
+Once defeated, Akechi sacrifices himself to protect the Phantom Thieves from a group of enemies (including Shido's cognition of Akechi himself) and allow them to defeat Shido.
+Despite Shido's arrest and confession, the public's opinion of him remains unchanged, and Shido may be released due to the manipulation of the public by his allies.

+The Phantom Thieves infiltrate the depths of Mementos, the Palace of everyone's hearts, to steal the Treasure at its core, believing that changing the general public's hearts will cause them to realize and accept the truth.
 Inside, they discover that the public is in chaos and has chosen to give up their autonomy.

-The Phantom Thieves are ejected from Mementos by the Treasure itself, manifested as the Holy Grail, and vanish after witnessing the Metaverse merge with reality.
-Waking in the Velvet Room, Joker confronts Igor, Caroline, and Justine.
-Caroline and Justine regain their memories and integrate into Lavenza, their proper form.
-Lavenza reveals the Igor that Joker has been seeing in the Velvet Room until this point is actually Yaldabaoth, the God of Control, who imprisoned the actual Igor.
-Yaldabaoth, Mementos' Treasure made sentient, was created from humanity's wish to give up control and be free from suffering.
+The Phantom Thieves are ejected from Mementos by the Treasure itself, manifested as the Holy Grail, and vanish after the Metaverse merges with reality.
+Upon awakening in the Velvet Room, Igor proclaims Joker has failed to prevent the ruin and orders Caroline and Justine to execute him.
+Thanks to Joker, Caroline and Justine regain their memories and integrate into Lavenza, their proper form.
+Lavenza reveals that the Igor in the Velvet Room until this point is actually Yaldabaoth, the God of Control, who imprisoned the actual Igor.
+Yaldabaoth, the Holy Grail made sentient, was created from humanity's wish to give up control and be free from suffering.
 Through a wager made with Igor over humanity's goals, Yaldabaoth had given Joker and Akechi their abilities to see the influence of their actions on society while steering the wager in his favor.